 • Average Losing Trade

-These results will be returned in a table display within the chat.
-If multiple strategies are returned, they will all be located within that table.
-The AI can occasionally fetch strategies in the middle of a response; this will return another table containing the strategies fetched.
+These results will be returned in a component in the chat.
+Strategy Results If multiple strategies are returned, they will all be located within a table.

-The AI has also access to the following information from a strategy:
+The AI can also access to the following information from a strategy:

-• Strategy start time: When the strategy started being evaluated
+• Strategy begins at: When the strategy started being evaluated

 Fetch Statistics Across The Entire Strategy Population